Monitor your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Collector for Kubernetes.

 - wavefront-kubernetes First-generation Kubernetes monitoring.
 Contains definitions and templates for monitoring Kubernetes using Wavefront.
 Supports only sending data to the Wavefront proxy (no direct ingestion support).

 - prometheus-storage-adapter – Usually used with our first-generation Kubernetes monitoring solution.
 The adapter forwards data it receives to a Wavefront proxy.
 It is useful when you want some control on how data collected by Prometheus are made available in Wavefront.
-Our second-generation solution, the Wavefront Kubernetes Collector, automatically collects Prometheus metrics.
+Our second-generation solution, the Wavefront Collector for Kubernetes, automatically collects Prometheus metrics.